yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Infrastructure edition.md

 In this task, you will configure settings for the Service Fabric application to perform an upgrade.

-1. From the Visual Studio Solution Explorer, expand the Service Fabric folder, then right-click ContosoEventsApp, and select **Publish**.
+1. From the Visual Studio Solution Explorer, expand the Service Fabric folder, then right-click **ContosoEventsApp**, and select **Publish**.

 2. In the Public Service Fabric Application dialog, select **PublishProfiles\\Cloud.xml** for the target profile, and check **Upgrade the Application**.